 AGROVOC is a controlled vocabulary covering all areas of interest of the Food and Agriculture Organization (FAO) of the United Nations, including food, nutrition, agriculture, fisheries, forestry, environment etc. It is published by FAO and edited by a community of experts.

 AGROVOC consists of over 32,000 concepts available in 23 languages: Arabic, Chinese, Czech, English, French, German, Hindi, Hungarian, Italian, Japanese, Korean, Lao, Malay, Persian, Polish, Portuguese, Russian, Slovak, Spanish, Telugu, Thai, Turkish and Ukrainian.

 To date, AGROVOC is used by researchers, librarians and information managers for indexing, retrieving and organizing data in agricultural information systems and Web pages.
-Currently, AGROVOC is an SKOS-XL concept scheme and a Linked Open Data (LOD) set aligned with 16 other multilingual knowledge organization systems related to agriculture.
+Currently, AGROVOC is an SKOS-XL concept scheme and a Linked Data (LD) set aligned with 16 other multilingual knowledge organization systems related to agriculture.

 You may download AGROVOC, access its Web Services or SPARQL endpoint.

 - Search terms or browse hierarchies online (make sure that the port 8081 is open!)

 - Browse the Sandbox version of VocBench (VocBench URL is http://artemide.art.uniroma2.it/vocbench2Agrovoc/.
 When you log in, you would select agrovoc-test (for the sandbox)].

 - Editorial guidelines (English content)